sphinx-doc/sphinx/doc/usage/installation.rst

 .. hint::

    When using docker images, please use ``docker run`` command to invoke sphinx commands.
-For example, you can use following command to create a Sphinx
+For example, you can use the following command to create a Sphinx
    project:

    .. code-block:: console

       $ docker run -it --rm -v /path/to/document:/docs sphinxdoc/sphinx sphinx-quickstart

-   And you can use the following command to build HTML document:
+   And you can use the following command to build HTML documents:

    .. code-block:: console